 - You can place an intercom call to the extension that the DSS button is programmed for by pressing the button once. - You can transfer a call to the extension that the DSS button is programmed for by pressing the button once and hanging up.
-(For transferred calls that are forwarded to voice mail you will hear repeating double tones, and the display will show DEST FORWARDED TO VOICE MAIL.) - You can visually monitor the status of the extension.
+(For transferred calls that are forwarded to voice mail you will hear repeating double tones.) - You can visually monitor the status of the extension.
 The DSS/BLF lamps indicate the status of the extension or feature assigned to the button.
 These indications are shown in the table below.